Skip to content

 • See which stages are completed, active, or pending

-• View each participant's status
+• View each participant's status and role

 • Send reminder links to participants